itiden/php-devcontainer/README.md

 ## Installation

-In the root of your Wordpress site, run `npx degit itiden/wp-devcontainer/.devcontainer`.
+In the root of your Wordpress site, run `npx degit itiden/wp-devcontainer/.devcontainer#main .devcontainer`.
 This will copy the .devcontainer from this repo to your project.

 Change your database connection details in your local Wordpress site to: